mikeash/MAAsyncIO/README.markdown

 - Having to manually read past a delimeter (e.g. a newline) after reading up to it is annoying.
 The API should make it possible to do both in one chunk.
 Possibly the condition callback could return two values, one specifying the data to present to the read callback, and one specifying how much data to actually chop.

 - The reader has no buffer limits, so it can go forever if the data never meets the conditions.

-- Both the reader and the writer take ownership of their file descriptor, which is not always wanted.
-This should be made optional.

 - This sort of async IO is especially useful when dealing with sockets.
 Helpers for creating a connected socket or listening on a port should be created that can automatically return reader/writer pairs.